Jagdish-Nikam/Sales-Finance-Analytics-Project-Excel-/README.md

 - Customer performance

 ## Key Insights

-- The company’s revenue increased significantly from 2019 to 2021, showing strong expansion in sales across multiple markets.
+- The company’s sales grew strongly from 2019 to 2021, showing good business growth.
-- A few key markets such as India and the USA generated a large portion of total sales, making them the most important regions for business growth.
+- Markets like India and USA contributed the highest revenue for the company.
-- A small group of customers contributed a significant share of the overall revenue, highlighting the importance of maintaining strong relationships with top clients.
+- A small number of customers contribute a large part of the total sales.
-- Sales were higher during the final quarter of the year, indicating seasonal demand that the company can use for better planning and inventory management.
+- Most sales happen in Q4, showing that demand is higher during that period.